Jesus said, "I have come in order that you may have life - life in all its fullness."

 Mrs Babcock - Speech and Language Support

-Our Christian Value for this half term is THANKFULNESS.
-Have a look on our Values tab to see how we have been exploring how that looks in our school and how we can live it out in our lives, as Jesus taught us to.
+Christian Value Our Christian Value for this half term is PERSEVERANCE.
+Have a look at our Values tab to see how we have been exploring how that looks in our school and how we can live it out in our lives, as Jesus taught us to.

 Our Topics this year